Short on time? Here’s how to safely buy & sell NFTs in 2023:

 8. Avoid Unofficial NFT Platform Accounts, Pages & Groups

-Once you’re aware of the online threats faced by NFT users, you must ensure you’re employing the best security practices, like securely storing your crypto wallet private keys and recovery phrases, to make certain your NFT collection and crypto wallet funds are safe from hackers.
+To stay safe from online threats faced by NFT users, employ the best security practices, like securely storing your crypto wallet private keys and recovery phrases, to make certain your NFT collection and crypto wallet funds are safe from hackers.
 Creating strong passwords (with a good password manager like Dashlane) across all online accounts is a must, and you should keep your device protected from NFT-bundled malware using a reputable antivirus like Norton for Windows or Intego for Mac.
 And for maximum safety, you should also ensure you’re using official NFT platforms and buying NFTs from verified collections.

 Frequently Asked Questions — How to Safely Buy & Sell NFTs